k8sp/sextant/README.md

 ## Using Ceph cluster

-After the cluster installation is complete, you can use the following command to obtain admin keyring for the subsequent configuration.
+After the cluster installation is complete, you can use the following command to obtain admin keyring for the later use.

 ```
 etcdctl --endpoints http://08-00-27-ef-d2-12:2379 get /ceph-config/ceph/adminKeyring